Admit it! you want to start a small business in 2022 – to enhance your saving habit, to earn extra bucks.

 Given it grows to become profitable.

-But what’s that profitable business that guarantees return on investment in the shortest time?
+But what’s that profitable business that guarantees a return on investment in the shortest time?

 I’m not sure.

 I’d like to read your thoughts about this topic in the comment section.
 But first things first.

 In today’s edition of Joon Business Ideas, we discuss the cost of starting a cosmetic shop in Kenya; we point you in the direction of some fast-moving beauty products in Kenya;

 Connect you with the best cosmetics suppliers in the region & show you how to stock your beauty shop with consignment deals to reduce your inventory cost by at least 50%.